All you need to know about posted workers in the EU and how the Parliament wants to stop unfair competition and protect workers.

 The issue of posted workers has always proved a controversial one as it can be tricky finding the right balance between protecting workers and boosting competition between companies.

-The EU is currently working on a reform of the rules on the posting of workers.
-The aim is to ensure fair salaries, solid protection for posted workers and a level playing field between companies.
+The EU is reforming the rules on the posting of workers.
+The aim is to ensure better protection for posted workers and a level playing field between companies that are local and those that are posting workers.

 What posted workers are